ArticlesWarewulf

 Once you have finished installing the driver and any other applications you need, type exit to leave the container.
 Warewulf should rebuild the container once you are finished, however you can run the following command manually to verify the container was built:

 Running this command will not return anything if the image has already been built/updated.
-If applicable, we can sync local users into the container.
-You can read more about the syncuser subcommand here.
+If applicable, you can sync local users into the container.
+You can read more about the syncuser subcommand here:

-Once the syncuser command completes, we can assign this new image to a node.
-Assigning it directly to a node allows us to boot and test our newly created container before pushing it out to a profile.
-You can skip directly to assigning this to a profile if you desire.
+Once the syncuser command completes, you can assign this new image to a node.
+Assigning it directly to a node allows you to boot and test your newly created image before pushing it out to a profile.
+You can skip directly to assigning this to a profile if you desire:

-Once you have tested your container image, you can assign the container to the necessary profile.
-In our example, we are sticking with the default profile:
+Once you have tested your image, you can assign it to the necessary profile.
+In the example below, we are using the default profile:

 wwctl overlay build

-Upon reboot, your nodes will now log in with the newly created container image!
-You can find more information about Warewulf containers as well as more advanced configuration examples and instructions in the Warewulf documentation.
+Upon reboot, your nodes will now boot with the newly created image!
+You can find more information about Warewulf images as well as more advanced configuration examples and instructions in the Warewulf documentation.

 References & related articles